The Best Kids’ Desks Meet All Your Little One’s Scholarly Needs

 And that applies to kids, too: It’s a place where homework, learning, creating, and playing can happen.
 So we went on the hunt for the best kids’ desks, investigating everything from materials and color palettes to organization options and extra features.
 And, of course, we didn’t forget about design and overall functionality.
 Read on for the 10 that made our cut, from the retro to the modular.

 - Best grow with them: Crate & Kids Canyon Natural Kids Desk

 - Best colors: Ferm Living Little Architect Desk

-- Best desk-seating set: Buylateral Alena Desk & Stool Set
+- Best seating set: Buylateral Alena Desk & Stool Set

 - Best metal: Pillowfort Metal Desk

 - Best modular: Pottery Barn Morgan Leaning Wall Kids Desk

 - Best retro vibes: Wayfair Flash Furniture Student Desk

 - Best built-in storage: Ducduc Indi Art Desk and Seat